 As director for our MaPP Circle program, Dr. Carrigan designs mathematical puzzles used to help our campus organizers connect with local high school students.
 Dr. Carrigan also coordinates MaPP’s workshops to train our colleagues on the benefits of MaPP’s programs and the logistics to run them successfully.
 As an instructor of many pre-service teachers at his university, Dr. Carrigan utilizes mathematical puzzles in the classroom as an introduction to studying theoretical mathematics.

 You can contact Dr. Carrigan by email at firstname.lastname@example.org.

-Dr. PJ Couch, Assistant Professor of Mathematics at Lamar University, established the Lamar Mathematical Puzzlehunt in 2015, which served as the pilot event for MaPP’s High School Challenge.
+Dr. PJ Couch, Distinguished Faculty Teaching Fellow and Assistant Professor of Mathematics at Lamar University, established the Lamar Mathematical Puzzlehunt in 2015, which served as the pilot event for MaPP’s High School Challenge.
 Dr. Couch also sponsored the first MaPP Middle School Challenge at Lamar University.
-As development director, Dr. Couch supports campuses new to sponsoring MaPP events, helping them appropriate resources and work with their stakeholders to bring mathematical puzzle experiences to young people in their communities.

-Dr. Zachary Sarver serves as the game designer for MaPP’s annual High School Challenge events.
+Dr. Zachary Sarver serves as the designer for the MaPP High School Challenge ‘17 and MaPP Challenge ‘18 events.

 MaPP relies on our enthusiastic network of campus organizers who coordinate our events across the country.
 To learn more about these people, visit our Campuses page.